jsloginame/sketch/README.md

 # sketch
-Building a etch-a-sketch with javascript/html/css.
+Building a faux etch-a-sketch on a browser using a combination of jquery/html/css.